Trump once condemned the Jan. 6 rioters. Now he’s become one of their biggest supporters

 The Pew Research Center also found that, between March and September 2021, Republicans grew less likely to say it was important for law enforcement agencies to find and prosecute the rioters.
 Only 57% said that it was very or somewhat important in the fall, down from about 8 in 10 six months earlier.

-That was when, in an interview with Fox News Channel’s Laura Ingraham, Trump claimed the rioters had posed “zero threat” to the lawmakers who had assembled in the Capitol to certify the Electoral College vote — even though the mob tried to breach the House chamber.
+That March, in an interview with Fox News Channel’s Laura Ingraham, Trump claimed the rioters had posed “zero threat” to the lawmakers who had assembled in the Capitol to certify the Electoral College vote — even though the mob tried to breach the House chamber.

 “Look, they went in — they shouldn’t have done it.
 Some of them went in, and they’re hugging and kissing the police and the guards, you know, they had a great relationship,” he said.